yield-sync/specifications/v1-amp/AssetAllocator.md

 # Asset Allocator

-This is derived from the the AssetAllocatorFatory.
+This is derived from the `Asset Allocator Deployer`.

 This objective of this smart contract is to establish a hub for directing underlying assets.